 On August 2, 2014, the Lightning announced that Bishop's contract had been extended for two years.
 On March 30, 2015, Bishop became the first Lightning goalie to record two assists in one game.
 On April 4, 2015, Bishop gained his 38th win of the season in a 4-0 shutout of the Florida Panthers, which was a personal best and beat the Tampa Bay Lightning franchise record he set the previous season.

-All American Speakers is a speakers bureau and booking agency providing information on booking Ben Bishop for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ben Bishop speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ben Bishop for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ben Bishop speaking fees, availability, speech topics and cost to hire for your next live or virtual event.